Fudge Icing Recipe

 - Mix sugar, cocoa powder, and milk together in a large saucepan.

-- Cook over medium-high heat until large bubbles form.
-Boil one minute.
+- Cook over medium-high heat until large bubbles form and reaches a hard boil.
+Boil one minute at a hard boil.
 Remove from heat and add butter and vanilla.

-- Return to medium-high heat and boil until thickens.
-Remove from heat and beat with a wooden spoon until thick and smooth.
+- Beat with a wooden spoon until thick and smooth.

 This Fudge Icing also works perfectly on so many other desserts!
 Here are just a few ideas: